 Creating a conference poster is a balancing act between including enough detail to effectively describe your work, and keeping it visually attractive and minimal enough that people can understand at least the main points at a glance.

-This page will help you create effective conference posters and introduce key design principles.
+This module will help you create effective conference posters and introduce key design principles.

-The Engineering Library team offer support and training on managing information and data, so feel free to contact us if you have any questions.
-If you want to book a one-to-one session for personalised support, please use our Booking Form.
+The Engineering Library team offer support and training on designing conference posters, so feel free to contact us if you have any questions.
+If you want to book a one-to-one supervision for personalised support, please use our Booking Form.

 Using either paper and pen, or a digital tool of your choice such as Canva, Publisher or PowerPoint, create a template or a draft design for a conference poster.
 This poster can illustrate your current research, or be based on previous work or an imaginary research project.